Charles Schwab Guide – Read our In-Depth Charles Schwab Review

 Can you make money with Charles Schwab?

-Using Charles Schwab, many traders earn a great deal of cash.
-But typically, through consistent trading, you can make between 2% - 10% profit a month.
+Using Charles Schwab, many traders earn a great deal of money.
+However, on average, through continual trading, you also can make between 2% - 10% profit a month.

-This may seem like a small number, but within the entire year, this adds to a significant amount of gains.
-Even though Charles Schwab provide you all of the tools to earn money, they can't guarantee you will gain.
+This can look like a small number, but over the entire year, this adds to a significant amount of gains.
+While Charles Schwab supply you all the tools to earn money, they cannot guarantee that you will profit.

 Does Charles Schwab have fees?

 Yes.
-To begin trading using Charles Schwab, you have to deposit $25.
+To start trading using Charles Schwab, you need to deposit $25.
 Certain commissions while trading also applies.
-Any processing fees from your bank will have to be incurred by you.
+Any processing fees from your bank will need to be incurred by you.

 When was Charles Schwab founded?